 Frequently asked questions

 What is the key difference between a call center and a contact center?

 Though the terms ‘call center’ and ‘contact center’ have been often used interchangeably, there is a fundamental difference between the two.
 Whereas call centers specifically handle customer communications over the phone through inbound and outbound calls, contact centers are able to manage as many as five communication channels or more, including email, live chat, text social media, and other digital channels.
 That gives customers more options to reach out to and interact with businesses.

 What are the must-have features of call centers and contact centers?

 When it comes to selecting call center software, some of the most must-have features would include automatic call distributor (ACD), Interactive Voice Response (IVR), different call routing options, call recording, call tracking and monitoring, predictive and power dialers (for outbound call centers), click-to-call and CRM integrations.
 When choosing contact center software, pay attention to multichannel/ omnichannel support, intelligent routing and queuing capabilities, reporting, and analytics, seamless integration with CRM and other business tools.

-Multichannel contact centers often support a variety of channels but they are siloed, meaning agents have multiple desktops for each channel.
-In omnichannel contact centers, all the channels are integrated which provides a smooth agent/ customer transition between them – that means customers can easily switch channels during the same interaction and still receive a seamless service experience.
+So, what is a multichannel contact center?
+Simply put, it often supports a variety of channels but they are siloed, meaning agents have multiple desktops for each channel.
+On the other hand, omnichannel contact centers integrate all channels, providing a smooth agent/customer transition between them – that means customers can easily switch channels during the same interaction and still receive a seamless service experience.